tweag/nickel/doc/manual/syntax.md

 }
 ```

+This example is an excerpt of a Nix configuration written in Nickel emulating
+Nix string context.
 Lines 4 to 8 define a symbolic string.
-Values `inputs.gcc`, `inputs.hello`, etc.
+Values `inputs.gcc`,
-aren't actually strings, but arbitrary records.
-For concrete use-cases, some
+`inputs.hello`, etc. aren't actually strings, but arbitrary records, because
-tools require manipulating values that are not yet known at the time of evaluation
-(e.g. Terraform's computed values) or to perform additional dependency tracking
-([Nix string context][nix-string-context]).
+they carry additional context.
+Yet, they can be interpolated as if they were
+strings.

 The idea behind symbolic strings is to offer a string-like syntax, but without
 evaluating the expression as a string.
 Instead, the expression is returned in a
 symoblic form - in practice, an array of fragments, where each fragment is
-either a string or an arbitrary value that has been interpolated - and let the
+either a string or an arbitrary value that has been interpolated - and Nickel
-specific library (Terraform-Nickel, Nix-Nickel, etc.) process it.
+lets the specific library (Terraform-Nickel, Nix-Nickel, etc.) handle it.

-The prefix of a symbolic string is a sequence of lower-case alphabetic
+The prefix of a symbolic string is any valid identifier that doesn't start with
-characters followed by `-s`.
-Prefixes don't have any meaning for Nickel: they're
+`_`, and ends with the suffix `-s`.
+Prefixes don't have any meaning for Nickel:
-a tag used by libraries consuming symbolic strings to distinguish between
+they're a tag used by libraries consuming symbolic strings to distinguish
-several types of symbolic strings.
-Tags are a visual marker for the programmer
+between several types of symbolic strings.
+Prefixes are also a visual marker for
-as well.
+the programmer.

 The technical details don't matter too much in practice.
 As a user of a library
 which uses symbolic strings, remember that: